Tattoo Colour

 Tattoo Colour is a Thai indie band signed to the Smallroom record label.
-The band members are Harin Suthamjaras (Dim.), Ruzz Pikatpiree (Ruzz), Ekachai Chotirungrot (Tonk) and Thanabordee Theerapongpakdee (Jump).
+The band members are Harin Suthamjaras (Dim), Ruzz Pikatpairee (Ruzz), Ekachai Chotirungrot (Tonk) and Thanabordee Theerapongpakdee (Jump).

 History

-The four members studied at Khon Kaen Wittayayon High School.
+The four members studied at Khon Kaen Wittayayon School.
 They and the other two members formed their band "I-SCREAM 479" and made their own albums to sell in schools.
 Upon graduation, the band members dispersed to continue their studies.

 Harin, Ruzz and Ekachai continued their higher education together at Khon Kaen University.
 They formed their band and created music in an attempt to win a contest organized by Happy, with Smallroom as the judge.
 They won first place in the contest, passed the audition and signed their first contract with Smallroom in 2003 to form a new band called Tattoo Colour.
 Thanabodee was invited as a part of the band later in 2004.

 Their first album released in 2006 titled Hong Ser.
 In the album, the singles "Fha" and "Fak Tee" were a success.
 As a result, they released more singles such as "Koh Rang Hang Rak", "One Night Stand" and "Roy Joob".

-In 2008, the group released their second album Chood Tee 8 Jong Pror.
+In 2008, the group released their second album Chut Thi 8 Jong Pro.
 The new album was still in the same pop rock and indie rock genres.
 The first single "Kar Moo" was followed by "Jum Tam Mai", the latter of which was massively successful and received critical acclaim.
 The popularity made it possible for them to organize a concert called "Karn La Krang 1"; they then followed with a full concert tour.

-The albums Trong Neaw Trong Neaw, POPDAD, and Sus Jing were released in 2010, 2014 and 2017 respectively.
+The albums Trong Naeo Naeo, Pop Dad, and Sat Jing were released in 2010, 2014 and 2017 respectively.

 Tattoo Colour's popularity significantly increased around 2021 and 2022, primarily due to their acclaimed live performance with the Thailand Philharmonic Orchestra, uploaded by Smallroom.
 This surge was further bolstered by the band's active use of social media, including their YouTube channel to engage with new fans during the COVID-19 pandemic.

-Their popularity led to success on their new album Ruan Prae No. 6, released in 2022, followed by the concert "Karn La Krang 5", which was the biggest concert by Tattoo Colour in 2024.
+Their popularity led to success on their new album Ruean Phae Chut Thi 6, released in 2022, followed by the concert "Karn La Krang 5", which was the biggest concert by Tattoo Colour in 2024.

-In 2024, Tattoo Colour won "Best Band of the Year" from the Guitar Mag Awards.
+In 2024, Tattoo Colour won "Best Band of the Year" at the Guitar Mag Awards.